The Supreme Court may have given President Obama a double victory when it handed down its ruling regarding Arizona’s controversial immigration law.

 Nevertheless, Arizona-based political analyst Mike O’Neil points out that the Latino vote has been oft-promised and never delivered; 2012 would be a first if Hispanics do turn out in force.

 “When you’ve got yourself or your neighbors pulled over on the street to be checked for papers “¦ I think [that] becomes potentially the grist for mobilization,” O’Neil said.
 “Underscore is on the word potential.
 They still have to beat the pavements and make it happen.”

 The Arizona decision is the second time in two weeks that questions over immigration policy have put Romney in an awkward position.
 The former Massachusetts governor has been boxed in by his party’s positions on the issue, even as many in the GOP have emphasized the importance of making inroads with Hispanic voters, who are wielding more power at the ballot box with each passing election cycle.

-In a sidestep that has marked Romney's dealings with the issue, he released a brief statement assailing the president on his policies but didn’t offer much in the way of his own proposals.
+In a sidestep that has marked Romney’s dealings with the issue, he issued a brief statement assailing the president on his policies but didn’t offer much in the way of his own proposals.